 These examples merely give you a taste of the healing powers of medicinal herbs.
 I could go on for days!

-In addition to our local grocery stores that are doing their best to keep the shelves stocked, our farmers markets are some of our best resources right now!
-Not only can we stock up on local eggs, meat, dairy, fish, and beautiful produce at its peak nutritional value in an outdoor venue that makes spatial distancing a cinch, we get to support local farmers and food producers at the same time!
+In addition to our locally owned and operated grocery stores, our farmer’s markets are some of our best resources right now!
+Not only can we stock up on local eggs, meat, dairy, fish, and beautiful produce at its peak nutritional value in an outdoor venue that provides a plethora of vitamin D and fresh air, we get to support local farmers and food producers at the same time!
 Keeping our money in our community and contributing to family owned businesses (that are probably stressed and possibly struggling just like we may be) creates a sense of connection and purpose that will continue to serve us in these uncertain times.
 We all win!

 Subscribing to receive food boxes regularly from a local farm is another great way to support community agriculture without having to go out and procure it ourselves.
-Farms that deliver to Napa include Little Moon Farm, Riverdog Farm, The Napa Grass Farmers, and Farm Fresh to You.
 Simply do an online search for “CSA near me” to find your local options.

 Is cooking just not your jam and you don’t see that changing any time soon?
 Support local catering companies, restaurants, AND your health by ordering meals to go that are focused on fresh, whole foods!

 Hopefully these ideas and tips have been helpful in gaining the big picture perspective about building and maintaining wellness in these challenging times.
 We have numerous health promoting tools at our fingertips if we chose to be proactive & implement them!